Nutritional Sciences Dietetic Internship

 Goals of the UM-SPH Dietetic Internship

-high level practice opportunities in the areas of core competency with a community-based
+and high-level practice opportunities in the areas of core competency with a community-based

 - To develop registered dietitians proficient in areas of emerging practice to further